pmonfort/sinatra-simple-authentication/README.md

 ## Override default model

-On your custom model you need to require 'sinatra/simple-authentication' and you must include the following code on your model class
+In your model you need to require 'sinatra/simple-authentication' and you must include the following code:

 ```ruby